verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 #### 2d.
 Hardware

-The computer needs > 60 GiB RAM.
-Note that a computer with less RAM cannot be used to reproduce all results in the paper, which is part of why the CodeOcean set up is recommended.
+The computer needs > 60 GB RAM.
+Note that a computer with less RAM cannot be used to reproduce all results in the paper, which is part of why the CodeOcean set up is recommended as it has 120GB RAM.

 ### 3. CodeOcean Capsule